You are currently viewing Milestones, Championships, Hall-of-Famers, the 1966 Game of the Century and the 1967 NFL draft

 HBO, Showtime and ESPN trot out Alabama author Keith Dunnavant, providing him a platform for misleading information that obfuscates Bear Bryant dragging his feet on college football integration.

 Here’s what Dunnavant and Bear Bryant’s Alabama apologists don’t tell you when they claim Alabama was robbed a third straight national title based on reverse racism.
-They say since Alabama won 1964 and 1965 national titles, voters decided a segregated team can’t be voted No. 1.
+They say since Alabama won 1964 and 1965 national titles voters were against naming a segregated team in 1966.
 This ignores that Texas was voted national champion in 1969 as the last all-white team.
 It also ignores Alabama’s 1964 and 1965 national titles were both split.

 The NCAA recognizes four organizations as designating an official national champion.
 Here’s how the numbers add up if we award one point for each title: